 It is easy to see why the Zorro story has had such lasting popularity.
 Zorro takes risks, though prudently, in disguise.
 Zorro rights wrongs and defends the vulnerable.
 Above all, Zorro does it with style.

 Would you like to see a Zorro film?
-Click here or click below to see Episode 1 of the cinema serial Zorro's Fighting Legion, complete with rousing singing.
+See Episode 1 on Youtube or in the embedded link to watch the beginning of the cinema serial Zorro's Fighting Legion, complete with rousing singing.